tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Cardiac myosin-specific autoimmune T cells contribute to immune-checkpoint-inhibitor-associated myocarditis
  - cardiac myosin-specific autoreactive T cells drive pathogenesis of PD-1 inhibitor-induced myocarditis in mice
  - PD-1 expressing cardiac myosin-specific autoimmune T cells are present in heart during naive conditions
+# CD4<sup>+</sup> T cells are essential for the development of destructive thyroiditis induced by anti-PD-1 antibody in thyroglobulin-immunized mice
+## Abstract
+ - PD-1 blockade in thyroglobulin-immunized mice induces destructive thyroiditis, prevented by previous depletion of CD4<sup>+</sup> T cells and partially prevented by previous depletion of CD8<sup>+</sup> T cells
+ - CD4<sup>+</sup> T cell subsets (central and effector memory) frequencies and interferon gamma production after stimulation with thyroglobulin increased in lymph nodes of mice with thyroid irAE over controls
+ - infiltration of CD4<sup>+</sup> T cells expressing granzyme B in thyroid glands and MHC class II expression on thyrocytes in mice with thyroid irAE
+ - adoptive transfer of CD4<sup>+</sup> T cells from lymph nodes in mice with thyroid irAE destroys thryoid follicular architecture in irradiated recipient mice
+ - frequencies of central and effector memory CD4<sup>+</sup> T cells expressing CD27 (CD4<sup>+</sup> T cell cytotoxic marker) higher in PBMCs from human patients with thyroid irAE induced by PD-1 blockade than those without (also higher CD4<sup>+</sup> T cell frequencies in general), similar CD8<sup>+</sup> T cell frequencies
+## Discussion
+ - mouse destructive thyroiditis only induced by PD-1 blockade with prior immunization with thyroglobulin, so there's an involvement of activated memory cells specific for thyroglobulin in irAEs (memory CD4<sup>+</sup> T cells induced by previous immunization with thyroglobulin activated by PD-1 blockade and cause irAE)
+ - CD4<sup>+</sup> T cells can show cytotoxic characteristics in some chronic inflammatory diseases and cancer
 # CD8<sup>+</sup> T cells in the cancer-immunity cycle
 ## Introduction
  - 3 signal model for effective T cell priming and differentiation: 1) TCR signaling by antigens presented by MHCs, 2) co-stimulation, 3) cytokines, all 3 signals necessary to effectively prime naive T cells and differentiate them into effector T cells, perhaps a fourth signal being nutrients/metabolites fueling T cell metabolism